 In Europe, Asia, and Africa, sparrows are part of the Passeridae family, and the most common backyard and garden varieties include the house sparrow, Eurasian tree sparrow, and rock sparrow.

 How to Attract Sparrows

 As with any bird, a yard must meet the proper requirements for food, water, shelter, and nesting sites to be attractive.
 To make a yard sparrow-friendly, it is essential to meet sparrows' specific needs so they feel secure and comfortable in the habitat.

 - Food: Sparrows are generally granivorous and eat a wide variety of seeds and grain.
 Seed-bearing flowers and grasses can be natural food sources, or offering millet, cracked corn, or sunflower seeds is ideal.
 Seeds should be offered directly on the ground or in large, low platform or tray feeders that can accommodate foraging flocks.
-Leaving leaf litter intact and planting berry bushes as part of bird-friendly landscaping can also provide minor sparrow food sources.
+Leaving leaf litter intact and planting berry bushes as part of bird-friendly landscaping can also provide more sparrow food sources.

 - Water: These birds prefer to stay low and will be more attracted to ground bird baths than elevated water sources.
 Including a dripper, wiggler, or other source of moving water will help attract their attention, and the water should be near suitable shelter such as a low shrub or dense thicket so they can feel secure.
-Shallow places are necessary for bathing, and a heated bird bath will provide liquid water even in the coldest temperatures.
+Shallow places are necessary for bathing, and a heated bird bath will provide liquid water even in the coldest temperatures, as many sparrows stay in their ranges year-round.

 - Shelter: Sparrows can be skittish and will quickly retreat to dense shelter if they feel threatened or startled.
 Thick shrubbery, including evergreen foliage, can help make a yard sparrow-friendly, and adding a brush pile is good for supplemental shelter.
 Establish corridors of shelter throughout the yard, such as alongside buildings and driveways, to give the birds secure pathways where they can feel safe without being restricted to one small space.